 And that is the purpose of the check – to identify the pupils who are falling behind.
 Those pupils will have gaps in their phonic knowledge and/or poor blending skills.

 As children become readers they begin to store words in their memory bank.
-If they are given words they know how to read, they will not need to revert to sounding the word out and blending the sounds into the word.
-If we are trying to check what knowledge (the spellings and the sounds) and the skill (blending) it is best to do so with non words.
+If they are given words they know how to read, they will not need use the strategy of sounding the word out the graphemes and blending the sounds into the word.
+If we are trying to check what knowledge (the spellings and the sounds) and the skill (blending) it is best to do so with non-words.

 There has been some criticism of this idea – claiming that it encourages children to read without meaning or that is it confusing for them.